Fancy feeling richer? Then check out these tips and you'll soon have your savings account bursting at the seams.

 Hopefully these tips have given you some inspiration on how you could save or make some extra cash.
 And watching this cash grow is a great motivator in itself so make sure you stash it in the right place.

-Top savings accounts of the moment include Alliance & Leicester's Online Saver, paying 3%AER on sums of £1k+.
-Be warned though - this includes a 12 month bonus of 2.5%AER, so you'll need to be prepared to move it when this time is up.
+Top savings accounts of the moment include the Nationwide MySave Online Plus Account which pays 3.05% on sums of £1k+.
+Be warned though - this includes a 12 month bonus of 1.51%, so you'll need to be prepared to move it when this time is up.

-So there you have it - with a bit of effort you could save (or make) some serious cash in 2010.
+So there you have it - with a bit of effort you could save (or make) some serious cash.
 Give your family a goal to aim for and start piling on those pounds!